Online MSN/MBA Dual Degree Programs – Nursing & Business

 - Expected Time to Completion: 24 to 36 months

-Admission requirements for the dual degree include a bachelor’s degree from an accredited college or university, a grade point average of 3.0 or above, a completed online graduate application, GRE score, a current RN license, and a TOEFL score (for international students).
+Admission requirements for the dual degree include a bachelor’s degree from an accredited college or university, a grade point average of 3.0 or above, a completed online graduate application, a GRE score, a current RN license, and a TOEFL score (for international students).
 GRE scores can be waived for applicants with a GPA of 3.0 or higher.

 - Location: Jacksonville, Florida